 Love Japanese food but not sure where to start?
 We have great news for you.
 All you really need is 6 condiments to start making your favorite Japanese food at home!

 I have often heard that people are intimidated to cook their beloved Japanese dishes at home.
-There seems to be a misconception that cooking Japanese food is unduly complicated.
-That it requires obscure ingredients, long hours and expert skill that they are best left to the pros.
-Believe it or not?
-I am here to tell you that making flavorful and healthy Japanese food is easier than you think!
+There seems to be a misconception that cooking Japanese food is overly complicated, requiring obscure ingredients, long hours, and expert skills best left to the pros.
+Believe it or not, I am here to tell you that making flavorful and healthy Japanese food is easier than you think!

-In this article, I’ll show how you can get started by building the most basic Japanese pantry with these 6 must-have condiments.
-They are easily accessible and often used in combination in most Japanese recipes.
-Each one works together to bring out the umami flavor that Japanese cuisine is known for.
+In this article, I’ll show you how to get started by building a basic Japanese pantry with these 6 must-have condiments.
+They are easily accessible and commonly used together in most Japanese recipes, enhancing the umami flavor that Japanese cuisine is known for.

-Coupled with some background knowledge, cooking Japanese food is easily within your grasp.
+With some background knowledge, cooking Japanese food is easily within your grasp.
 Ready?
-Let’s have a look!
+Let’s take a look!

 Table of Contents